ChrisMichaelPerezSantiago/covid19/README.md

  <a href="https://nodei.co/npm/covid19-api/"><img src="https://nodei.co/npm/covid19-api.png"></a>

-> This API provides updated real-time data on coronavirus cases from the worldometers page, provided by the most reputable organizations and statistical offices in the world.
+> This API provides updated real-time data on coronavirus cases from the worldometers page and other important websites, provided by the most reputable organizations and statistical offices in the world.

 ---